-Add COVID-19 to the mix, and this year… well, you can probably imagine.
+Last year COVID-19 was added to the mix… and well, you can probably imagine.

-Colleges have adjusted their normal move-in day procedures to include social distancing protocols.
+Colleges adjusted their previous move-in day procedures to include social distancing protocols in 2020.
+Some of these new procedures may remain.
 You may have been given a specific time to arrive so all new students are not moving in at the same time.
-And perhaps a time limit so that you are moved in and your family has left, before the next round of new students arrive.
+And perhaps a time limit so that your family has left before the next round of new students arrive.

-This year more than ever, it will be important to rely on preparation, patience and understanding for a smooth college move-in day.
+Regardless of your college’s expectations, it is important to rely on preparation, patience and understanding for a smooth college move-in day.